Aggregat-V2/auto-trace/README.md

 # auto-trace

-starts a permanent running tcpdump for VoIP analyses purposes and takes care of available disk-space
+starts a permanently running tcpdump for VoIP analysis and takes care of the available hard disk space.